How Important Was Music In Ancient Egypt?

 See also: More Ancient History Facts

-Music was not restricted to gender in ancient Egypt, but some instruments could be played by men, and some were only played by women.
+Music was not restricted to gender in ancient Egypt; men could play some instruments, and women could only play some.

-We may never know what ancient Egyptian music sounded like, but there is no doubt several musical instruments have their roots in Pharaonic times, and listening to various sounds was as popular back then as it is today.
+We may never know what ancient Egyptian music sounded like.
+Still, there is no doubt several musical instruments have their roots in Pharaonic times, and listening to various sounds was as popular back then as it is today.

 Written by Conny Waters – AncientPages.com Staff Writer